WinsomeYuen/SoundTrAD/README.md

 - MySQLdb\
 `pip install mysqlclient`

+If you are on MAC Install this globally:\
+`brew install mysql`

 ## PyQt5 Errors
 Downloading PyQt5 has been a bit buggy to download via terminal lately for on windows OS with the recent updates that have rolled out.
 So, if the above does not work try downloading the exe file from sourceforge: https://sourceforge.net/projects/pyqt/files/PyQt5/ \
 Alternatively you could install using brew:\